Donald Trump Jr. Says He’d Consider Running For Office: ‘I Definitely Enjoy The Fight’

 And his political ambitions are nothing new, although he hasn’t been this up front about them before.
 He told reporters last November that while he would consider a run for political office, it wasn’t something he was “doing right now.”

-However, according to a piece in The Independent, Trump Jr. also reportedly said in the presence of members of an elite gun club that he was considering a run for Governor of New York, and that while he would consider a run for Mayor of New York, that was “less interesting to him.”
+However, according to a piece in The Independent, Trump Jr. also reportedly said in the presence of members of an elite gun club that he was considering a run for governor of New York, and that while he would consider a run for mayor of New York, that was “less interesting to him.”

 Trump Jr. also weighed in on the conclusion of the investigation by special counsel Robert Mueller into possible Russian influence aiding the Trump campaign in 2016, acknowledging that the Trump family and inner circle is more than pleased with the outcome.